 The Complete Guide on How to Buy Bed Sheets

-While there is no magic formula for the “best” set of sheets, Snowe co-founder and co-CEO Rachel Cohen, tells us that it comes down to materials and craftsmanship.
-“Think of it as the perfect meal: The ingredients are just as important as the cooking, and the same goes for bedding.”
+While there is no magic formula for the “best” set of sheets, Snowe co-founder and co-CEO Rachel Cohen says that it comes down to materials and craftsmanship.
+“Think of it as the perfect meal.
+The ingredients are just as important as the cooking, and the same goes for bedding.”
 After that, it’s about the artistry, such as the spinning, weaving, and finishing of the actual yarns and fabric.
 We set out to uncover what separates the good bed sheets from the bad by sourcing from industry leaders who know it best.

 What to Consider Before Buying Bed Sheets

 Our experts agree that where and how sheets are produced can have a significant impact on quality.
 Understanding the material makeup of bedding is just the start of figuring out what’s right for you.
 Beyond that, consider industry certifications (if they’re important to you), how much you’re willing to invest, and thread count.

 Most of us can tell the difference between crisp cotton sheets, cozy flannels, and textured linens.
 But what actually sets one apart from the other?

 - Cotton: There are various types of cotton bedding, typically distinguished by their staple size (or length of cotton fibers), which determines quality.
 According to Boll & Branch co-founder and CEO Missy Tannen, “Long-staple cotton produces a stronger, smoother yarn, which gives you a softer sheet with less pilling and more durability.”
 Within that there are Pima and Supima cotton, which can feature extra long-staples, and Egyptian cotton, which is handpicked (putting less stress on the fibers) to yield extra-fine yarn.
 The weaving method dictates whether sheets are crisp or ultra-soft and is defined by: